ckaestne/cmujuggling/festival/index.md

 * Saturday Nov 8, 2025, 10am-11pm (gym closes at 6pm to prepare for the show, reopens after the show)
 * Sunday Nov 9, 2025, 9am-3pm (bonus hour of sleep due to daylight savings!)

 To cover the costs of the festival, we ask for $10 per day or $20 for all three days for access to the gym and the workshops.
-Youth under 16, locals within walking distance from the Kingsley Association, and all Kingsley Association Members can attend for free.
+Youth under 18 (must be accompanied by an adult), locals within walking distance from the Kingsley Association, and all Kingsley Association Members can attend for free.
 <!-- Tickets can be bought on site or [online](https://operations.daxko.com/online/5337/ProgramsV2/Events.mvc/offering?guid=664f1c27-7f43-11ef-99cf-005056924804). -->

 **Fire Jam (Friday Nov 7, after dark, free)**